Hyperpigmentation Treatment

 Risk factors for hyperpigmentation

 People with darker skin tones (Fitzpatrick IV–VI) are more prone to hyperpigmentation because their skin produces more melanin and responds strongly after inflammation.
-High UV or heat exposure increases risk, so outdoor work, frequent sun, tanning, or hot environments often lead to solar lentigines and can worsen melasma.
+High UV or heat exposure increases risk, so outdoor work, frequent sun, tanning, or hot environments often lead to solar lentigines (also known as liver spots), which are flat, light brown pigmentation areas commonly appearing on the hands and face, and can worsen melasma.
 Hormonal factors also matter, so pregnancy, hormonal contraception, HRT, and thyroid disease are linked with melasma susceptibility.
 Acne and other inflammatory skin conditions, along with rubbing or picking, raise the chance of lingering dark marks.
-Recent procedures or irritation from peels, lasers, microneedling, waxing, or harsh skincare can trigger post-inflammatory hyperpigmentation, especially in darker tones.
-Certain medicines and chemicals, like some antibiotics, antimalarials, amiodarone, chemotherapy agents, and photosensitising fragrances, can darken skin, and some systemic conditions such as Addison’s disease, haemochromatosis, or liver disease may cause diffuse hyperpigmentation over time [1–5].
+Recent procedures or irritation from peels, lasers, microneedling, waxing, or harsh skincare can trigger post-inflammatory hyperpigmentation, with individuals with darker skin tones having an increased risk of side effects or complications from these treatments.
+Certain medicines and chemicals, like some antibiotics, antimalarials, amiodarone, chemotherapy agents, and photosensitising fragrances, can darken skin, and some systemic conditions such as Addison's disease, haemochromatosis, or liver disease may cause diffuse hyperpigmentation over time [1–5].

 Hydroquinone

 Hydroquinone reduces unwanted pigment by blocking tyrosinase, the key enzyme that starts melanin production, and by interfering with melanosome formation and transfer.
+Hydroquinone is regarded as the gold standard for the treatment of facial hyperpigmentation.
 Used once or twice daily in short cycles, it gradually lightens patches of melasma, sun spots, and post-inflammatory hyperpigmentation.
+Hydroquinone's long-term use can lead to a rare condition called ochronosis, which causes blue-black skin discolouration.
 Clinicians often taper the frequency or rotate off to maintenance to minimise irritation and rebound.
 Strict daily photoprotection is essential during and after treatment or results will stall [6–10].

 Retinoids

 Retinoids accelerate epidermal turnover and improve even dispersion of pigment within the skin.
 Over time they help fade post-acne marks and mottled photoageing, and they boost the performance of other lightening agents by improving penetration.
+Retinoids also stimulate collagen production, which helps reduce signs of ageing such as fine lines and wrinkles.
 They are also ideal for maintenance after stronger protocols, keeping tone more even while supporting collagen and texture [9–11].

 Azelaic acid

-Azelaic acid inhibits tyrosinase, calms inflammation, and reduces oxidative stress that drives post-inflammatory darkening.
+Azelaic acid is effective in treating pigmentary disorders by acting as a tyrosinase inhibitor and producing selective cytotoxic effects on melanocytes.
+Azelaic acid calms inflammation and reduces oxidative stress that drives post-inflammatory darkening.
 It is well suited to sensitive or acne-prone skin because it helps with bumps and redness while gradually evening tone.
 Many clinicians use it as a primary option for PIH, as a hydroquinone-alternative, or as a maintenance step between hydroquinone cycles [12–13].

 Tranexamic acid

 Prescription treatment beats DIY brightening because it targets the type of pigment you have with medical-grade actives at effective strengths, then sequences them safely.
-Your clinician can combine ingredients to take advantage of their effects, like hydroquinone to quiet tyrosinase, a retinoid to speed turnover, azelaic/niacinamide to calm inflammation, and tranexamic acid for melasma.
-You also get tinted SPF and maintenance built in, so results hold rather than yo-yo.
+Prescription treatments for hyperpigmentation can be tailored to individual skin types and concerns through telehealth.
+Your clinician can combine ingredients to take advantage of their effects, like hydroquinone to quiet tyrosinase, a retinoid to speed turnover, azelaic acid and niacinamide to calm inflammation, and tranexamic acid for melasma.
+You also get tinted SPF and maintenance built in, especially when using iron oxide-containing sunscreens, which provide enhanced protection against visible light.
+This is particularly beneficial for melasma and patients with skin of colour, helping results hold rather than yo-yo.
 Plus, a proper assessment rules out look-alikes and medication causes, keeping the plan effective and safe [6–16].

 - Weeks 2–4: Early "brightness" changes and a more even look at the edges of dark patches.
 Post-acne marks often look a touch lighter.
 Skin may feel smoother if a retinoid is included.
 Any irritation from new actives should be mild and settling by now with moisturiser support and strict SPF [9–11,13].

 - Weeks 4–8: Visible fading becomes more apparent for post-inflammatory hyperpigmentation.
 Hydroquinone or triple-combination protocols usually show clear movement in this window.
 Azelaic acid and prescription retinoids continue to even out tone and help new marks resolve faster.
-Expect steadier progress with daily broad-spectrum, ideally tinted SPF to block UV and visible light [6–11,13,15–16].
+Expect steadier progress with daily broad-spectrum, ideally tinted SPF to block UV and visible light.
+Winter is often an ideal season for pigmentation treatments, as reduced sun exposure can improve outcomes and help maintain results [6–11,13,15–16].

 - Weeks 8–12: Melasma typically needs this longer runway.
 Triple-combination therapy and regimens that include tranexamic acid often show meaningful improvement now.
 If progress stalls, it is usually a consistency or photoprotection issue, so double-check morning SPF, reapplication, hats and shade [8–10,14–16].